Ask Mr. Pedometer and Friends…

 Q: Mr. Pedometer, my doctor has prescribed medication for my blood pressure and for my cholesterol.
 Will I have to take these pills for the rest of my life?
 Is there any hope of getting off of them?

 A: Possibly.
-The “Consumer Reports on Health” newsletter included a recent woman pouring pills into her handarticle that suggests many of us can make lifestyle choices that can either eliminate our need for certain heart medications or at least allow us to safely reduce the dosage.
+The “Consumer Reports on Health” newsletter included a recent article that suggests many of us can make lifestyle choices that can either eliminate our need for certain heart medications or at least allow us to safely reduce the dosage.
 Of course, you want to work with your doctor to make sure you are not putting yourself at risk.
 Here are the four healthy lifestyle steps that may help, as reported in the newsletter:

-• EAT RIGHT.
+- EAT RIGHT.
 Where have you heard that before? (-; “Proper eating habits can help you get to – and maintain – a healthy weight.
-Vegetarian and Mediterranean-style diets reduced body fat and weight equally, according to a study published in woman walking in tennis shoes“Circulation” in February (2018).”
+Vegetarian and Mediterranean-style diets reduced body fat and weight equally, according to a study published in “Circulation” in February (2018).”
 Cutting back on sodium (less than 2,300 mg per day) also can help reduce blood pressure.

 You may want to try some or all of these lifestyle choices before your next physical, to see if the combination helps you reduce the need for prescription medications.